Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Methodology

 \subsection{Tree-Based Perturbation Exploration}

-We employ a tree-based simulation-driven method to optimize perturbations by heuristically exploring the search space.
+We employ a tree-based simulation-driven method to optimize distractions by heuristically exploring the search space.
 A priority queue is maintained to store nodes ordered by their value \( \mathcal{V}(P') \), with the highest-value node dequeued and expanded iteratively using \( P_\text{proxy} \) to identify high-potential vulnerabilities.

-\textbf{Simulation For Measuring Perturbation Quality.} Firstly, we aim to design the {reward of perturbed questions to measure their value.
-For a given problem instance \( P = \langle Q, A_\text{gt}, \mathcal{A}_\text{inc} \rangle \), the simulation process evaluates the quality of a perturbation by estimating the success rate of the victim model \( M \) on \( P \).
+\textbf{Simulation For Measuring Distraction Quality.} Firstly, we aim to design the reward of distracted questions to measure their value.
+For a given problem instance \( P = \langle Q, A_\text{gt}, \mathcal{A}_\text{inc} \rangle \), the simulation process evaluates the quality of a distraction by estimating the success rate of the victim model \( M \) on \( P \).
 Let \( y \sim M(y \mid P) \) represent the output of the model \( M \) when queried on \( P \).
 During a single simulation, the success rate \( r_M(P) \) is computed by sampling \( n \) model outputs:

 where \( \mathbb{I}\{\cdot\} \) is an indicator function that returns 1 if the model’s output \( y_i \) matches the ground truth answer \( A_\text{gt} \), and 0 otherwise.
-The success rate \( r_M(P) \) quantifies the likelihood of the model producing the correct answer under the given perturbation.
+The success rate \( r_M(P) \) quantifies the likelihood of the model producing the correct answer under the given distraction.